Higher Hida theory for Hilbert modular varieties in the totally split case

 where $F_{+}^{\times}$ denotes the subgroup of $F^{\times}$ of totally positive elements.
 There is a natural surjective map $Cl_{F}^{+}(K) \rightarrow Cl_{F}^{+},$ where $Cl_{F}^{+}$ is the strict ideal class group of $F$.
 The preimage of each ideal class $[\mathrm{c}]$ is a torsor under the group $I:=\widehat{\mathcal{O}}_{F}^{\times} / \operatorname{det}(K) \mathcal{O}_{F,+}^{\times},$ where $\mathcal{O}_{F,+}^{\times}$ denotes the group of totally positive units in $\mathcal{O}_{F}$.
 By strong approximation we can write $G(\A_f)$ as a finite disjoint union over elements $c\in G(\A_f)$ such that $\det(c)$'s form a set of representatives of $Cl_{F}^{+}(K)$

 and we therefore have

 where $\Gamma(c,K)=G(\Q)^+\cap cKc^{-1}$.

 This Shimura variety is not of PEL type.
 However, as explained for example in \cite{tianxiao} (whose exposition we follow closely) it acquires a moduli space interpretation as follows.
-Firstly, from now on, we assume that $K=K^pK_p$, where $K^p\subset G(\A_f^p)$ and $K_p=\GL_2(\Oo_F\otimes \Z_p)$ and $p$ is an odd prime greater or equal than 5.
+Firstly, from now on, we assume that $K=K^pK_p$, where $K^p\subset G(\A_f^p)$ is sufficiently small and $K_p=\GL_2(\Oo_F\otimes \Z_p)$.
 We rewrite the above disjoint union as

 where for every ideal $\cc$ we write $[\cc]$ for its class in $Cl_{F}^{+}$, we select such representatives to be coprime to $p$ and we choose a subset $[\cc]_K=\{c_i, i\in I\}\subset G(\A_f)$ such that the fractional ideal associated to $\det(c_i)$ is $\cc$ and the set $\{\det(c_i)\}_{i\in I}$ is a set of representatives of the preimage of $[\cc]$ in $Cl_{F}^{+}(K)$.